Animal Defence and Anti-Vivisection Society

-The Animal Defence and Anti-Vivisection Society (ADAVS) was an animal rights advocacy organisation, co-founded in England, in 1903, by the animal rights advocates Lizzy Lind af Hageby, a Swedish-British feminist, and the English peeress Nina Douglas-Hamilton, Duchess of Hamilton.
+The Animal Defence and Anti-Vivisection Society (ADAVS), also known as the Animal Defence Society was an animal welfare organisation, co-founded in England, in 1906, by Lizzy Lind af Hageby, and Nina Douglas-Hamilton, Duchess of Hamilton.
+The objective of the Society was a "Consistent Opposition to all forms of Cruelty to Animals and Abolition of Vivisection".
+The Society was known for its support of humane slaughter.

+The Society's assets were transferred to a charity, The Animal Defence Trust that was registered in 1971.

 History

 It was based for many years at Animal Defence House, 15 St James's Place, London, and ran a 237-acre animal sanctuary at Ferne House near Shaftesbury, Dorset, an estate owned by the Duke and Duchess of Hamilton.

-The Animal Defence and Anti-Vivisection Society's executive council included Alice Drakoules who was a lifelong campaigner for animal welfare and a keen supporter of the society.
-She helped the society campaign for licensed slaughterhouses, humane slaughter and for an ended to performing animals.
+An early member of the Society's executive council was Alice Drakoules who was a lifelong campaigner for animal welfare and a keen supporter of the Society.
+She helped the Society campaign for humane slaughter, licensed slaughterhouses and for an end to performing animals.

-The society came to widespread attention during the Brown Dog affair (1903–1910), which began when Lind af Hageby infiltrated the vivisection in University College London of a brown terrier dog.
+The Society came to widespread attention during the Brown Dog affair (1903–1910), which began when Lind af Hageby infiltrated the vivisection in University College London of a brown terrier dog.
 The subsequent description of the experiment in her book, The Shambles of Science (1903) – in which she wrote that the dog had been conscious throughout and in pain – led to a protracted scandal and a libel case, which the accused researcher won.
-The affair continued for several years, making a name both for Lind af Hageby and for the society.
+The affair continued for several years, making a name both for Lind af Hageby and for the Society.

-The society was associated with Hageby's International Humanitarian Bureau.
+The Society was associated with Hageby's International Humanitarian Bureau.
 It published The Anti-Vivisection and Humanitarian Review in 1929 and Progress Today: The Humanitarian and Anti-Vivisection Review in the 1930s.
+In 1933, members of the Society's executive council included Sara Blomfield, Charlotte Despard, Douglas S. S. Steuart and Janette Ranken Thesiger.

+In 1959, the Society protested against a mass pigeon shoot throughout the East of England the Midlands.